-The ensemble works under the artistic leadership of the traverso player Jany Semeradova who also regularly appears as a soloist with some of the eminent European orchestras.
+The ensemble works under the artistic leadership of the traverso player Jana Semeradova who also regularly appears as a soloist with some of the eminent European orchestras.

 Her active research together with her study of Baroque gesture, declamation, and dance, has enabled Semerádová to broaden the profile of the Collegium Marianum ensemble and present multi-genre projects featuring Baroque dance and theater.